soupi/learn-haskell-blog-generator/src/12-faq.md

 ### How to structure programs

-Start with the imperative shell functional core approach, define EDSLs with the combinator pattern for logic if needed, use monadic capabilities such as State locally if needed, maybe add an environment configuration with ReaderT, see how it goes.
+Start with the imperative shell functional core approach, define EDSLs with the combinator pattern for logic if needed, use capabilities such as `State` locally if needed, maybe add an environment configuration with `ReaderT`, see how it goes.

 If that approach fails you, look at why it fails and examine other solutions according to your needs.